davatorium/rofi/README.md

 The window switcher shows the following informations in columns (can be customized):

 1. Desktop name
-2. Window class.
+2. Window class
-3. Window title.
+3. Window title

 Window mode features:

-  - Closing applications by hitting `Shift-Delete`.
+  - closing applications with `Shift-Delete`
-  - Custom command by `Shift-Return`
+  - custom command with `Shift-Return`

 ## Application launcher

 ![run mode](https://davedavenport.github.io/rofi/images/rofi/run-dialog.png)

-The run mode allows users to quickly search and launch a program.
+The run mode allows users to quickly search for and launch a program.

 Run mode features:

-  - Shift-Return to run the selected program in a terminal.
+  - `Shift-Return` to run the selected program in a terminal
-  - Favorites list, frequently used programs are sorted on top.
+  - favorites list, with frequently used programs sorted on top
-  - Execute command to add custom entries, like aliases.
+  - custom entries, like aliases, added by executing a command

 ## Desktop File Application launcher

 The desktop run mode allows users to quickly search and launch an application from the *freedesktop.org* Desktop Entries.
-These are used by most common Desktop Environments to populate launchers and menus.
+These are used by most Desktop Environments to populate launchers and menus.
 Drun mode features:

-  - Favorites list, frequently used programs are sorted on top.
+  - favorites list, with frequently used programs sorted on top
-  - Auto starting terminal applications in a terminal.
+  - auto starting terminal applications in a terminal

 ## SSH launcher

 ![SSH Launcher](https://davedavenport.github.io/rofi/images/rofi/ssh-dialog.png)

-Quickly ssh into remote machines
+Quickly `ssh` into remote machines

-  - Parses ~/.ssh/config to find hosts.
+  - parses `~/.ssh/config` to find hosts

 ## Script mode